 Board of directors requirements

-- Your organization has a minimum of three board members with active terms.
+- Your organization is required to have a minimum of three board members with active terms.
 Their terms need to be active as of the application deadline date.

 - At least 50% of the board must maintain an arm’s length relationship to each other.
 This means that board members and executives are not married or related to each other and do not work as business partners or are in another relationship where interests may be compromised.